About ZIP Code Asthma Emergency Department Visit Rates by County and ZIP Code

 ZIP codes are marked with a plus (+) when rates are based on less than or equal to ten visits (Relative Standard Error >30%) and are considered unstable (see Frequently Asked Questions About Asthma Emergency Department Visit Data).

 Each county table contains the total number of asthma ED visits for a three-year period, the average population for the three-year period, and the three-year average annual ED visit rate per 10,000 population by ZIP code.
-Data are not shown, due to confidentiality purposes, if the number of ED visits is one or two and/or the population is 33 or less (i.e., equal to or less than an average of 33 per year or 100 over a three-year period).
+Data are not shown, due to confidentiality purposes, if the number of ED visits is less than six.
 ZIP codes are marked with an asterisk when data is suppressed for this reason.

 County maps display ZIP code level data geographically by quartile.
 Regional quartiles were calculated separately for the five boroughs (counties) of New York City and the remaining counties of the state.
 A ZIP code's color indicates the regional quartile it belongs to.
 Each map also contains the asthma ED visit rate for the county, New York State, and its region.
 A non shaded area indicates that part of that ZIP code predominantly lies in an adjacent county.